-Georgia exempts the 6%-8.9% sales and use tax for data centers and high-tech companies.
+Georgia exempts the 6%-8.9% sales and use tax on eligible purchases for data centers and high-tech companies.

 Exemption Description Data Centers Data center (co-located and single-user) projects that create at least 20 new jobs that are high-paying and meet a minimum threshold of investment may be eligible for a sales and use tax exemption on qualified purchases.
 The investment thresholds are linked to the population of the county in which the facility is located (from \$100 million to \$250 million).
 Eligible expenses include materials, components, machinery, hardware, software, or equipment, including but not limited to cooling towers, energy storage or energy efficiency technology, switches, power distribution units, switching gear, peripheral computer devices, routers, batteries, wiring, cabling, or conduit.
+This exemption has a sunset of December 31, 2028.
 [Ga.
 Comp.
 R. & Regs.
 560-12-2117] High-Tech Companies (including single user data centers) The sale of certain computer equipment is exempt when the total qualifying purchases by a High Technology Company in a calendar year exceeds \$15 million.
 A High Technology Company must be classified under certain relevant North American Industry Classification System (NAICS) codes, which include single-user data centers (but not co-located data centers), software publishers, computer systems design, certain telecommunications firms, financial transaction processing facilities, and R&D centers.
+This exemption has a sunset of June 30, 2023.
 [Ga.
 Comp.
 R. & Regs.
 560-12-2107]